-It shall be the duty of Grantee to erect and maintain its transmission and distribution facilities so as not to interfere with television reception of those persons who are non-users of Grantee's cable facilities.
+It shall be the duty of Grantee to erect and maintain its transmission and distribution facilities so as not to interfere with television reception of those persons who are non-users of Grantee's video delivery facilities.

-9. THE CABLE SYSTEM
+9. THE VIDEO DELIVERY SYSTEM

-The Grantee will construct a state-of-the-art Cable Television System comprising at least 120 channels of video programming and operating in conjunction with state-of-the-art, remote control capable, addressable converters.
-The Grantee will carry television broadcast stations, a variety of cable programming networks, premium pay-TV services and pay-per-view.
-The Grantee shall have the right to transmit advertising of some form through the system and shall have the right to solicit for said advertising.
+The Grantee will construct a state-of-the-art Video Delivery System capable of providing Video Delivery Service comprising at least 120 channels of video programming and operating in conjunction with state-of-the-art, remote control capable, addressable converters.
+The Grantee will carry television broadcast stations, a variety of video programming networks, premium pay-TV services and pay-per-view.

-The Cable Television System shall be installed, operated and maintained in full conformance with the technical standards established by the Federal Communications Commission and the New York State Public Service Commission.
+The Video Delivery System shall be installed, operated and maintained in full conformance with the technical standards established by the Federal Communications Commission and the New York State Public Service Commission.